Band delivers powerful tribute to Glenn Frey

 Heartache Tonight featuring Bob Seger

 And then there is of course the ultimate signature Eagles tune, Hotel California, which was the first encore.
-This one actually is from Classic West.

 While media coverage of last night’s show has been favorable, I’ve no doubt critical voices will emerge, questioning the motives behind the revival of The Eagles.
 After all, in the wake of Frey’s death, Henley himself had said during various interviews he thought this was the end of the band.
 Sure, one could take a cynical view and argue this would also mean the end of lucrative concert tours and merchandise, so it’s ultimately a money grab.
 I do see it a bit differently.